gregbeech/website/blog/2015/reducing-sensitive-information-leakage.markdown

 Much better.

-There are a couple of reasons you're better off using a type rather than, say, a `@sensitive` annotation.
+There are a couple of reasons you're better off using a type rather than, say, an `@sensitive` annotation.
 The most important one _is_ the safe-by-default behaviour because with a specialised type like this if the recipient doesn't know how to process it (e.g. third party logging libraries) then it'll print the masked value, unlike annotations which are ignored by recipients that don't understand them.

 The other is that the sensitivity of a piece of data is an intrinsic part of the model.
 Much like an `Option[String]` declares that a string is optional and cannot be passed as a regular `String` argument directly, a `Sensitive[String]` also requires the developer to stop and think for a second before deciding whether it's appropriate to remove the sensitive marker.
 In an ideal world, this marker would be flowed all the way through to your application boundaries.